satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 selection, change this to  **"any-except-field"**.
-This is also the default for vtkSMInputArrayDomain, hence simply removing the `attribute_type` field is also an acceptable solution and is the recommended approach so that the XML can work without changes in earlier versions of Visocyte as well.
+This is also the default for vtkSMInputArrayDomain, hence simply removing the `attribute_type` field is also an acceptable solution and is the recommended approach so that the XML can work without changes in earlier versions of ParaView as well.

 Changes in 5.0
 --------------